Janice Battersby: Storylines

 In January 2011, Janice meets a man called Gaz at a singles night in the Rovers who invites her to go on holiday with him.
 However, she is too drunk to board the flight and returns later that evening.
 At this time, Chris Gray (Will Thorp) has paid an associate to rob Janice's flat, hoping to cause trouble for Streetcars; he is disturbed by her entry and runs off but knocks Janice to the ground and is left shaken.
 In the weeks following the burglary, Janice becomes very nervous of living alone and eventually gives up her flat, moving in with workmate Julie Carp (Katy Cavanagh).
 In March 2011, with Underworld struggling to remain afloat, Janice says the wrong thing once too often, when she tries to convince her co-workers to go on strike, and Carla sacks her.
 Janice is pleasantly surprised when she bumps into Trevor again.
 He tells her that he is only staying briefly as he is leaving to go on a world trip and suggests Janice go with him, a few days later.
 Now unemployed and with Leanne happily married to Peter, she agrees.
 After saying goodbye to Leanne, Janice's co-worker Izzy Armstrong (Cherylee Houston) spots her and tells the locals so they go outside to wave her off.
 Janice spots them coming out of the Rovers, so they drive into a puddle soaking all her friends and she shouts "Losers" as she drives off into the distance with Trevor.

 In July 2011, Leanne received a phonecall from Janice to wish her happy birthday and tell her that she is currently working at a hotel in France.
-On this day, Leanne finds out that newcomer Stella Price (Michelle Collins) is her birth mother but decides not to tell Janice because she has been more of a mother to her than Stella ever was.
+On this day, Leanne finds out that newcomer Stella Price (Michelle Collins) is her biological mother but decides not to tell Janice because she viewed her as more of a mother to her than Stella ever was.

-In an episode on 22 January 2014, Janice was mentioned by Leanne the episode after Hayley Cropper's (Julie Hesmondhalgh) death.
-Leanne mentioned her when asking "Should I ring Janice, to tell her about Hayley?".
-She was also mentioned by Leanne Battersby that she had sprained her ankle by falling off a ladder.